fellesverkstedet/fabricatable-machines/hulti-multiheaded-3d-printer/README.md

 ###  Layout

 I like to start out with blocking everything out and getting a feel for the design, before I turn to details.
-I am aiming for a footprint about 1600 x 700 mm.
+I am aiming for a total footprint about 1600 x 700 mm.
 As for the height of the machine, I´ve decided to start of with 600mm axes.
 This should allow print sizes around 1000 x 300 x 300.
 Fairly big.
 I also want to fabricate a solid surface as a fundament for the printer.
 I´m thinking to link everything using good old fasion joinery techniques.
 More about this later.

 ![blocking it out](img/CAD/cad1_blocking.png)

+To drive the machine I´ve decided to test out a rack&pinion setup.
+This is not much used in 3D printing applications, mostly because of its cost and lower resolution I believe.
+However there are some working proofs.
+Jens 3D printed with his [Hattori](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/hattori-small-format-cnc).
+Jacob has optimized he´s rack and pinion setup to be milled fast with a 6mm bit.
+However, the speed comes at a cost.

+TODO: Explain this better.

+### Drawing

-Now that we´ve sorted out a basic footprint it´s time to put things together.
-To generate the rack&pinion setup, we will be using Jakob Nilssons parameterized [generator](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/chamferrail).
+To generate the rack&pinion setup, I will be using Jakob Nilssons parameterized [generator](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/chamferrail).
 I have to admit that I´m initially quite sceptical about the glide block situation.
 3D printing requires fine precision, but the inital testing done by Fellesverkstedet and friends shows promising results so I guess it´s worth a try.
 Glide blocks without bearings is used in many applications in industry and after some examination of a old lathe at the local makerspace, my scepticism has been put to ease.
-I guess it´s just a matter of the correct amount of oil!
-Anyhow, let´s keep on going.
+I really like the idea about not having to source parts like bearings and glide rods.

 I use the generator to make 3 rails, one 1600mm and two 600mm.

 ![racks](img/CAD/cad2_racks.png)

+Here I have to mention that I didnt spend a lot of time with tuning the rack&pinion setup.
+Jacob has created a really nice parameterized model where you can fine tune you setup and teeth resolution.
+NOTE: if youre not happy with the resolution of the machine, go back here.

 Next up I´ve decided to redraw my own glideblocks.
 It really just comes down to that I want to have full control of the parameters of the model, and I want to be able to finetune my blocks.
 I also want to add my own joints and mounting pockets.
 This might be a small waste of time, but to keep the model cleen I feel it´s worth the hazzle.